 Plus, WordPress.com takes care of web hosting and security for you.
 All you need to do is sign up and choose a plan that best suits your requirements.

-Pro Tip: If you’re serious about creating a social media site, you’ll need to opt for WordPress.com’s Business plan (or higher).
+Pro Tip: If you’re serious about creating a social media site, you’ll need to opt for WordPress.com’s plugin-enabled plan.
 These packages enable you to start installing plugins that provide social media functionality.

 So, let’s look at the plugins available with WordPress.com that will take you closer to the social media website finish line.